Tang (surname)

 Tang is a pinyin romanization of various Chinese surnames.

 Background

 Chinese surnames commonly romanized as "Tang" include Táng (唐) and Tāng (湯/汤).
-Tang is also occasionally used to romanize Deng (鄧/邓, Pinyin: Dèng) and Teng (滕, Pinyin: Téng), especially for persons of Hong Kong origin, based on Cantonese pronunciation.
+Tang is also Cantonese Romanization of Surname (鄧/邓) (Mandarin Pinyin: Dèng; Jyutping: Dang6; Yale: Dahng) and Teng (滕, Pinyin: Téng), especially for persons of Hong Kong origin, based on Cantonese pronunciation.
 Tang can also be used to romanize the surname Zeng/Tsang (曾, Pinyin: Zēng), based on Vietnamese pronunciation.

 In 2019, Táng was the 25th most common surname in Mainland China.
 According to a 2013 study, it was the 25th most-common name, shared by 9,170,000 people or 0.690% of the population, with the province with the most being Hunan.

 People

 Notable people with their surname commonly romanized as Tang include:

 Western name order

 People in this section have Wikipedia articles with their given name first.